 State, federal officials not discussing missteps in officer's death

 Apr.
-30—ALBUQUERQUE, N.M. — Despite the apparent miscommunication leading up to the fatal shooting of New Mexico State Police officer Darian Jarrott in February, officials say the agency will continue to work with Homeland Security Investigations.
+30—Despite the apparent miscommunication leading up to the fatal shooting of New Mexico State Police Officer Darian Jarrott in February, officials say the agency will continue to work with Homeland Security Investigations.

-Documents released to the Journal late Friday reveal that Jarrott's involvement in the case stemmed from a "breakdown in information."
-Another State Police officer who had been briefed on the operation and had backup was supposed to stop Omar Felix Cueva — a man with an extensive criminal history who HSI agents knew to be armed and on his way to a drug deal.
+Documents released to the Journal late last Friday reveal that Jarrott's involvement in the case stemmed from a "breakdown in information."
+Another State Police officer who had been briefed on the operation and had backup was supposed to stop Omar Felix Cueva — a man with an extensive criminal history, and who HSI agents knew to be armed and on his way to a drug deal.

 Both Department of Public Safety Secretary Tim Johnson and NMSP Chief Robert Thornton declined to do an interview with the Journal about the case or the documents.